philipwalton/blog/_articles/stopping-event-propagation-breaks-the-web.md

 <a href="#" onclick="return false">Link</a>
 ```

-Return false here is used to prevent the browser from doing to the URL '#', which would usually scroll the browser to the top of the page.
+Return false here is used to prevent the browser from attempting to navigate to the URL '#', which, in most browsers, would scroll to the top of the page.

-But return false does more than preventing the browsers default action for an event, it also stops that event from propagating.
+But `return false` does more than preventing the browsers default action for an event, it also stops that event from propagating through the DOM.

 Returning false is basically the same as: